Pintle injector: Working principle

 A pintle injector is a type of coaxial injector.
 It consists of two concentric tubes and a central protrusion.
 Propellant A (usually the oxidizer, represented with blue in the image) flows through an outer tube, coming out as a cylindrical stream, while propellant B (usually the fuel, represented with red in the image) flows within an inner tube and impinges on a central pintle-shaped protrusion, (similar in shape to a poppet valve like those found on four-stroke engines), spraying out in a broad cone or a flat sheet that intersects the cylindrical stream of propellant A.

 In the typical pintle-based engine design, only a single central injector is used, differing from "showerhead" injector plates which use multiple parallel injector ports.

-Throttleability can be obtained either by placing valves before the injector, or by moving the inner pintle or outer sleeve.
+Throttleability can be obtained either by placing valves before the injector, by moving the inner pintle or outer sleeve, or both.

 Many people have experienced throttleable pintle sprayers in the form of standard garden hose-end sprayers.